-MGSI is held every July for three weeks.
-Students will come to Appalachian State's campus learning about business and developing professional skills.
+MGSI is held every July.
+Students will come to Appalachian State University's campus for two weeks - learning about business and developing professional skills.
 Among the activities is a group project that involves developing a business plan.
-Each group presents its plan to a panel of business professionals at the end of the first two weeks.
-The experience includes exploratory travel to various business and cultural sites.
+Each group presents its plan to a panel of business professionals at the end of the two weeks.
+The experience may include exploratory travel to various business and cultural sites.

 Overall participants will:

 - Learn about basic business principles, entrepreneurship and major business subjects in Discovery Series sessions taught by outstanding faculty

 - Participate in leadership development and team-building activities

 - Meet and interact with business leaders

 - Enjoy activities such as outdoor courses, cultural events and other social interactions

 - Gain insight into how business affects their lives and futures

 - Build executive skills through resume development, interview and etiquette workshops

 - Develop meaningful friendships with their leaders and fellow participants